square/anvil/RELEASING.md

 # Snapshot Releases

-Snapshot releases are automatically created whenever a commit to the `main` is pushed.
+Snapshot releases are automatically created whenever a commit to the `main` branch is pushed.

 # Manually uploading a release